vscode-reborn-ai/vscode-reborn-ai/README.md

 ## Changelog

-### March 26, 2023
+### March 26, 2023 (`v3.12.0`, `v3.12.1`, `v3.13.0`)

-**Security:**

-- API key is now stored in VSCode secure storage.
+- 🔐 [Security] API key is now stored in VSCode secure storage.
 It will automatically put your API key in secure storage if you have it in your settings config and then remove it from your settings config.

-**UI:**

-- Added a "Verbosity" config setting and UI select.
-This will allow you to set the verbosity of the ChatGPT's responses, including just asking for the code and no explanation.
+- 🖥️ [UI] Added a "Verbosity" config setting and UI select.
+- 🖥️ [UI] User messages will now include a code block if editor text selection is sent.
-- Moved "Feedback", "Settings" and "Export" in a "More Actions" menu to reduce clutter.
+- 🖥️ [UI] Moved "Feedback", "Settings" and "Export" to "More Actions" menu.
-- With the API key secure storage update, new users are now greeted with a "Getting started" page and an api key input.
+- 🖥️ [UI] New users greeted with a "Getting started" page and API key input.

-**Quality of Life:**

-- Added the "Disable Multiple Conversations" setting.
-This hides the chat tabs and only a single chat will be used.
+- 🎮 [QoL] Added "Disable Multiple Conversations" setting.
-- Added the "Minimal UI" setting.
-This will hide both the chat tabs and the smaller buttons below the chat input.
-Future UI additions will also be hidden with this toggle on.

-**Fixes:**

-- When using the context menu actions, chat should now scroll to the bottom.
+- 🎮 [QoL] Added "Minimal UI" setting.
+- 🔧 [Fixes] Chat now scrolls to the bottom after context menu actions.
-- Modified the default prompt for adding code comments due to ChatGPT frequently misunderstanding "add comments".
+- 🔧 [Fixes] Modified default prompt for adding code comments.

-### March 25, 2023 (combination of several updates this week)
+### March 25, 2023 (`v3.11.0` - `v3.11.5`)

-**UI:**

-- General UI look/feel updates were made.
+- 🖥️ [UI] General UI look/feel updates.
 Note that these UI upates have a heavy focus on VSCode's UI guidelines and respecting each theme's color palette.
-- Multiple chats has been added.
+- 🖥️ [UI] Added multiple chats and model selector.
-- Added a model selector.
+- 🖥️ [UI] Added a model selector.
 This will only show the models your API key has access to and links to the GPT-4 waitlist if your key does not have access.

-**Behind the scenes:**

-- A major refactor to use React+Redux for the UI has been completed.
+- 🔩 [Behind the scenes] Refactor to use React+Redux for the UI.
 This will make it easier to build a dynamic UI.

-**Quality of Life:**

-- Updated scroll behavior - you can now scroll up as code is being generated, or scroll back to the bottom to "re-lock" the auto-scroll.
+- 🎮 [QoL] Updated scroll behavior.
+You can now scroll up as code is being generated, or scroll back to the bottom to "re-lock" the auto-scroll.
-- When opening code in a new text editor, VSCode should now automatically know how to syntax highlight it.
+- 🎮 [QoL] When opening code in a new text editor, VSCode should now automatically know how to syntax highlight it.
-- Configuring the "System message" is now an extension setting option.
+- 🎮 [QoL] Configuring "System message" is now an extension setting.

-**Bug Fixes:**

-- Right-click copying code blocks should work now.